RussellLuo/resource/README.md

 You have data somewhere:

-1. actual data stored in databases like MongoDB (NoSQL) or MySQL (RDBMS)
+1. physical data stored in databases like MongoDB (NoSQL) or MySQL (RDBMS)
 2. virtual data existed in applications

 and you want to expose it to your users through a RESTful Web API. `Resource` is a convenient library that allows you to do so.